 Prince of Thieves is the best thing to come out of the ‘90s apart from Jurassic Park which, let’s face it, would also be an excellent RPG.
 It’s a combination of preposterous action sequences, smouldering sex appeal, wry humour, bouffant hair and a sense of earnestness so potent that, by rights, it ought to collapse under its own weight into a denim-lined black hole.

 Instead it survives not just as a prime example of the handsome man blockbuster that made Kevin Costner a star, but as one of the greatest and daftest action movies of all time.
 It’s camp and hypermasculine all at the same time and it’s that exact chaotic energy I’d love to see replicated in an RPG.
-A game in which the Sheriff of Nottingham is deluded and vain but also deliciously, hilariously self-aware; a system in which you get a bonus for when someone attacks downwind and reeks of garlic; a world in which your dad is played by Brian Blessed and he is always on horseback and
+A game in which the Sheriff of Nottingham is deluded and vain but also deliciously, hilariously self-aware; a system in which you get a bonus for when someone attacks downwind and reeks of garlic; a world in which your dad is played by Brian Blessed and he is always on horseback and always bellowing.
+A dad-rock soundtrack would be mandatory.

 My character would be one of the Merry Men with a special ability called ‘To the Trees’ whereby I can yell “To the trees!” in a stupid voice anytime I want and people have to do it.
 Thank you for listening to my pitch, I will now accept a million pounds to take a sabbatical and write this game.